 RESOURCES, Discounts, Availability:

-If you want to read the full STRYD Review then take a look here, it contains a LOT of information and also covers in more details the benefits of running with power – specifically, running with STRYD.
+If you want to read the full STRYD Review then take a look here, it contains a LOT of information and also covers in more details the benefits of running with power – specifically, running with the STRYD Footpod.

 I partner directly with STRYD in the USA and their distributor New Running Gear in the EU.
-Clicking on the images below takes you through to whatever current deal on STRYD discount coupon there is at any given time – it’s likely there will only be one at special sale times like Black Friday (at least for now).
-Thank you!
-Sometimes STRYD is sold on Amazon.
+The images below takes you through to whatever current deal on STRYD discount code there is at any given time – it’s likely there will only be a discount or valid coupon at special sale times like Black Friday.